Home of English Grammar

 5. The project will require a considerable amount of money.

-6. He was considerate and lent me his car when I requested him to.
+6. He was considerate and lent me his car when I asked him.

 11. He is a convicted criminal.